KME/draft-moriarty-rats-posture-assessment-old/draft-moriarty-rats-posture-assessment.md

 # Introduction

 Posture assessment has long been desired, but has been difficult to achieve due to complexities of customization requirements at each organization.
-By using policy and measurement sets that may be offered at various assurance levels, local assessment of evidence can be performed to continuousy assess compliance.
+By using policy and measurement sets that may be offered at various assurance levels, local assessment of evidence can be performed to continuously assess compliance.
 An example of a form of local attestation is through the Trusted Computing Group's Trusted Platform Module (TPM) format and assessment method.
-This and other methods provide a secured log for transparency on the results of the assessed evidence against expacted values.
+This and other methods provide a secured log for transparency on the results of the assessed evidence against expected values.
 In order to support continuous monitoring of posture assessment and integrity in an enterprise or large data center, the local assessments and remediation are useful to reduce load on the network and remote resources.
 This is currently done today for the so called trusted boot process.
-It is useful to share the results of the compliance to expected values for measurements and policies in order to gain a bigger picture view of the governance, risk, and complaince posture for a network.
+It is useful to share the results of the compliance to expected values for measurements and policies in order to gain a bigger picture view of the governance, risk, and compliance posture for a network.
-As such, communiciating a summary result as evidence tied including a link to supporting logs with a remote attestation defined in an Entity Attestation Token (EAT) profile [I-D.ietf-rats-eat] provides a way to accomplish that goal.
+As such, communicating a summary result as evidence tied including a link to supporting logs with a remote attestation defined in an Entity Attestation Token (EAT) profile [I-D.ietf-rats-eat] provides a way to accomplish that goal.
-The level of intergation for local attestation meeting defined policies and measurements at specific levels, including the ability to remediate makes posture assessment through attestation achievable for organizations of all sizes due to integration being required in existing toolsets and systems, built as an intrinsic capability.
+The level of integration for local attestation meeting defined policies and measurements at specific levels, including the ability to remediate makes posture assessment through attestation achievable for organizations of all sizes due to integration being required in existing tool-sets and systems, built as an intrinsic capability.
 The measurement and policy groupings results summarized in an EAT profile may be provided by the vendor or by a neutral third party to enable ease of use and consistent implementations.
 The local system or server host performs the assessment of posture and remediation.
 This provides simpler options to enable posture assessment at selected levels by organizations without the need to have in-house expertise.